andrewalumkal/SQLBlobShipping/README.md

 Import-Module .\src\SQLBlobShipping -Force
 ```

 The config files can live anywhere so it can be source controlled independently.
-Set the path to the Config repository.
+Set the path to the config files.
 Sample config files are available in this repo (.\src\SQLBlobShipping\Config).
 ```powershell
 $LogServerConfigPath = 'C:\DBSyncRestore\src\DBSyncRestore\Config\AG7Test.config.json'
 $RestoreConfigPath = 'C:\DBSyncRestore\src\DBSyncRestore\Config\AG7Test.config.json'